|

 Pictures have been found by Ulrich Zeun

 The binocular body is covering with black vulcanite plastic leather.
 The cover is cracked in the same places as on the other binoculars covered with this material.
 Fractured in points where glasses were held by viewers.
+The brass parts are covering with black shiny paint (lacquer).
+The description of the binocular are engraved in the brass plates.

 Left and right plates of 20 x 50 Nouvelle Maison Jules Huet from our collection; Copyright pictures Anna Vacani